halfasecond/geneva/DEPLOYMENT.md

 # Deployment Guide

-## MVP Deployment with OneSec
+## Decentralized Paddock Deployment with OpSec

-This guide outlines the steps to deploy the Paddock MVP using OneSec's decentralized hosting platform.
+This guide outlines the steps to deploy decentralized Paddock instances using OpSec's peer-to-peer hosting platform (https://www.opsec.computer/).

+### Vision

+The Paddock is designed to be fully decentralized:
+- Horse NFTs and SVGs are stored on-chain
+- Frontend and game server hosted across OpSec's peer-to-peer network
+- Local paddock instances can be run independently
+- Real-time communication through Socket.io

 ### Prerequisites

 1. GitHub repository with the Paddock codebase
 2. GitHub Personal Access Token with required permissions
-3. OneSec account and access to their dashboard
+3. OpSec account and access to their dashboard
+4. (Optional) Local environment for running personal paddock instance

 ### Environment Configuration

-Create the following environment variables in OneSec's dashboard:
+Create the following environment variables in OpSec's dashboard:

 ```env
 # GitHub Integration